strapi/documentation/docusaurus/docs/dev-docs/api/rest.md

 :::

 :::caution
 The REST API by default does not populate any relations, media fields, components, or dynamic zones.
 Use the [`populate` parameter](/dev-docs/api/rest/populate-select) to populate specific fields.
+Ensure that the find permission is given to the field(s) for the relation(s) you populate.
 :::

 ## Endpoints